 One of the most important positions in basketball, the shooting guard is often the primary scorer.
 They are depended on to be sharpshooters from the arc, to get to the basket with ease, and use their quickness to steal the ball from opponents.
 The Blazers have had some of the best shooters, some of the flashiest and quickest, some of the most elite players to play the game.

-The Blazers have had 54 shooting guards in their franchise history.
+The Blazers have had sixty shooting guards in their franchise history.
 Some are hall of famers.
 Several are All Stars.
 A select few are Champions.
-Here at the top 10 (well 10.5) best shooting guards in Portland Trail Blazers franchise history.
+Here are the top 10 (well 10.5) best shooting guards in Portland Trail Blazers franchise history.

 10. 5 Jim Barnett (1970-71)